SandyGCabanes/SandyGCabanes/README.md

 ## Hi there 👋  Welcome to my Github!

 Hi!
-I'm **SandyGCabanes/SandyGCabanes**, a certified Data Analyst coming from extensive marketing research and business analysis background.
+I'm **SandyGCabanes**, a certified Data Analyst coming from extensive marketing research and business analysis background.
 I am passionate about producing business-relevant and actionable insights from data analysis.
 I enjoy manipulating data to produce insights that answer business questions.

 - I have been volunteering as a Community Leader at Data Engineering Pilipinas as one of the Moderators.
 - I started the DEP DataMasters initiative to help like-minded individuals gain confidence in presenting data-related topics, as well as gain mock interview experience.